yolo22nd/vaultpay/README.md

-Here is the polished, final `README.md`.
-I have integrated your changes, moved the links to the top, added the specific **Task Fulfillment Checklist** (to prove you did both assignments), and expanded the **AI Usage Log** to cover the full scope of the implementation.

-Copy this file exactly.

 ---

 # VaultPay - Secure P2P Lending & Transaction System

 > **Candidate Name:** Om Tank

 > **Role Applied:** Full Stack Python Developer

 > **Assignment Choice:** 2, though a **Hybrid Implementation** (Combined Assignment 1 & 2)

 ---